Digital Nomad Visas: Full International Index

-Digital nomad visas are likely to expand rapidly after 2020, as countries realize they can take advantage of remote workforces as a new type of long-stay tourism.
+Digital nomad visas are likely to expand rapidly going into 2022, as countries realize they can take advantage of remote workforces as a new type of long-stay tourism.
 Countries like Thailand historically have viewed digital nomads and remote workers with a suspicious eye.
 However, as the practice becomes mainstream, we expect that remote work visas will become commonplace.

 Digital Nomad Visas

 The Anguilla nomad visa program is one of several designed during the Covid-19 epidemic to spur long-stay travel in a region that depends on it economically.
 Anguilla's program is unique in that it specifically targets families and students, alongside digital nomads and remote workers.

 Applicants must have a Covid-free test result and come from a location with low Covid-19 positive rates.
 Compared with other regions, Anguilla is very strict about testing and origin requirements, which can be challenging since it is not a common flight path.

 The visa is not designed to be extended.